TriplyDB/Documentation/blog/2023-06-iiif/index.md

 ## Conclusion

 Users of TriplyDB are able to configure their own IIIF Presentation API.
-They do so without using custom/external software, but instead fully reply on the standardized features of TriplyDB.
+They do so without using custom/external software, but instead fully rely on the standardized features of TriplyDB.
 The configuration is entirely performed in two open standards: SPARQL Construct and JSON-LD Frames.

 Every standards-compliant IIIF viewer can now access our endpoint and display our images and metadata.
 You can try this out by going to [Mirador](https://projectmirador.org/embed/?iiif-content=https://api.triplydb.com/queries/Triply/iris-iiif-manifest/run) to see the result.